Working at height in Tunbridge Wells

 The Tunbridge Wells building portfolio

 Looking across the Tunbridge Wells portfolio we cover, the building stock falls into a small number of distinct inspection profiles.
 On the ground we cover corporate headquarters and commercial offices, retail and town-centre commercial, and healthcare (Tunbridge Wells Hospital, Pembury) alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications on the Pantiles and Mount Sion stock, fixings into weathered masonry, and the listed-building consent constraints that govern any replacement in the conservation areas — set against the more conventional plant and parapet systems on the hospital and commercial roofs.
+Each defect is photographed, located precisely on the roof plan, and checked against the manufacturer’s repair specification, or against the British Standard for that system type where the manufacturer is unknown or the system is older than the current standards.
+Everything is gathered into one audit-ready compliance pack that covers internal H&S review, insurer scrutiny, and any audit in a single record.

 Areas of Tunbridge Wells we regularly attend